AckerlyXu/heima/articles/site-recovery/hyper-v-site-walkthrough-create-vault.md

 This article describes how to set up a vault, and specify what you want to replicate from your on-premises location, to Azure using the [Azure Site Recovery](site-recovery-overview.md) service in the Azure portal.

-Post comments and questions at the bottom of this article, or on the [Azure Recovery Services Forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=hypervrecovmgr).

 ## Create a Recovery Services vault